 Our History: Changing Lives

-Changing Lives has been helping the most vulnerable and socially excluded for over 45 years.
+Changing Lives has been helping the most vulnerable and socially excluded for nearly 50 years.

 We began as a small charity in the North East called Tyneside Cyrenians, and later The Cyrenians, helping people who were experiencing homelessness through our hostels and day centres.